-Until 28: ZOHIKO’s History: Zohiko has been creating and selling lacquer ware for 350 years; In this exhibition, lacquerware with celebrative Japanese patterns will be exhibited; A selection of masterpieces from Zohiko collection includes art works utilizing a variety of maki-e (gold and silver decorations on lacquer) techniques; The museum offers the public a unique opportunity to see many of Japan's finest examples of lacquer work ranging from the late Edo period to the present; 300 yen; 10:00-17:00; Closed: Wed.; Tel: 075-752-7790.
+Until Dec.
+10: Takamikura and Michodai – Chrysanthemum and NIPPON: Zohiko has been creating and selling lacquer ware for 350 years; A selection of masterpieces from Zohiko collection include artwork utilizing a variety of maki-e (gold and silver decorations on lacquer) techniques; The museum also offers the public a unique opportunity to see many of Japan's finest examples of lacquer work ranging from the late Edo period to the present; 300 yen; 10:00-17:00; Closed: Wed.; Tel: 075-752-7790.

 IMPERIAL PALACE AREA

 Adachi Kumihimo Gallery

 A wide range of kumihimo braiding from different eras of Japanese history are exhibited; 500 yen; 9:00-16:00; closed Sun., national holidays; 2nd, 3rd, 4th Sat.; Tel: 075-432-4113.